 The largest internet providers in Lakes are HughesNet bringing satellite options to Lakes.

 Satellite internet from HughesNet is available to nearly all Lakes residents, covering 100% of households.

-*Pricing per month plus taxes for length of contract.
+*Wireless speeds may vary.
+Pricing per month plus taxes for length of contract.
 Additional fees and terms may apply.
 Pricing varies by location and availability.
 All prices subject to change at any time.
 May or may not be available based on service address.
-Speeds may vary.
-As of Jun 1, 2020.
+As of Sep 23, 2022.

 Satellite from HughesNet offers broadband to all households in Lakes covering 100% of the area.

 HughesNet satellite internet offers reliable connection in areas of Lakes where other internet types may not be available, but service is likely to come with low monthly data allowances and high latency, making streaming binges and real-time online gaming impractical.

 Internet prices for HughesNet start at $64.99/mo.*, which is about the same as the average starting price for internet in Lakes, $64.99.